Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local and global Shimura varieties

 on the summands where $\msf G(\bb Q_p)$ acts via a supercuspidal representation. \end{prop} \begin{proof} The proofs of \cite[Lemma 4.3, Proposition 4.4]{Ham22} go through verbatim.
-The key point is that the non-basic Newton strata of the flag varieties $\Gr_{\msf G, \mu}^{\msf b}$ are all parabolically induced from Newton strata on flag varieties associated to properly contained Levi subgroups of $\msf G$, thus don't contribute to the supercuspidal part of cohomology. \end{proof}
+The key point is that the non-basic Newton strata of the flag varieties $\Gr_{\msf G, \mu}^{\msf b}$ are all parabolically induced from Newton strata on flag varieties associated with properly contained Levi subgroups of $\msf G$, thus do not contribute to the supercuspidal part of cohomology. \end{proof}